 A Unique Approach to Understanding Peacebuilding

-The Pursuit of Political Order
+The Pursuit of Political Order3.
+From Violent Conflict to Elite Settlement

 The Neopatrimonial Equilibrium